gacallea/cardanoRelatedStuff/NACG.md

 firewall-cmd --list-all
 ```

-It should show the folowing:
+It should show the following:

 ```text
 public